top of page

 How to transform your LinkedIn profile

-For a LI profile that will jump out to recruiters and attract readers, tick off the below and copy the best bits of my profile if helpful.
-Google further guidance if needed.
-If an over-55 like me can have a good profile, you can too!
+For a profile that will jump out to recruiters and attract readers, tick off the below ten tips and copy any helpful bits of my profile.
+Google further guidance as needed or ask me if you have any questions.
+Good luck!

 1. Photos - Upload a